-ISSUES SOLUTIONS Odor from appliance When first operated, this appliance may release an odor for the first several hours.
-This is caused by the curing of the paint and the burning off of any oils remaining from manufacturing.
-Metallic noise Noise is caused by metal expanding and contracting as it heats up and cools down, similar to the sound produced by a furnace or heating duct.
-This noise does not affect the operation or longevity of the appliance.
+ISSUES SOLUTIONS Odor from appliance When first operated, this appliance may release an odor for the first several hours. caused by the curing of the paint and the burning off of any oils remaining from manufaction.
+Metallic noise Noise is caused by metal expanding and contracting as it heats up and cools of the sound produced by a furnace or heating duct.
+This noise does not affect the longevity of the appliance.
 Whirring sound If the blower has been installed, the blower produces a whirring sound which increases in volume as the speed is increased.